SBB Bem 550: History

-In 2014 the Bellegarde-Geneva section (SNCF Lyon-Genève railway line) was re-electrified at 25 kV AC 50 Hz.
-The Bem 550 vehicles thus are unable to operate in electric mode on the modernised tracks, but only in diesel mode, and were withdrawn from service on the Geneva-Bellegarde line.
-Since 2014 there are no longer any standard gauge railway lines electrified at 1500 V DC in Switzerland.
+In 2014 the Bellegarde-Geneva section of the Lyon – Geneva railway was re-electrified at 25 kV AC 50 Hz.
+The Bem 550 vehicles were thus unable to operate in electric mode on the modernised tracks, but only in diesel mode, and were withdrawn from service on the Geneva-Bellegarde line.
+Since 2014 there are no longer any standard gauge mainline railway lines electrified at 1500 V DC in Switzerland.

 Technical details

 The Bem 550 consists of two carriages, each with three swing-out doors (two doors on one side, one door on the other).
 There is a driving position at each end, with a large windscreen and side windows.
 The driver sits on the right hand side in the direction of travel.
 The Bem 550 is equipped for one-handed operation, meaning that driver can drive and brake with one control.
 It draws traction current though a single-armed pantograph.
 It is also equipped with an 88 kW diesel engine to enable it to drive to maintenance and storage sheds under Swiss standard 15 kV AC catenary.
-Prior to the UIC class name Bem550, they were called Bem 4/6.